 Mark Lynas is the author of several books on the environment, including High Tide, Six Degrees, and The God Species.
 His most recent publication, in July 2013, was the Kindle Single ebook Nuclear 2.0: Why a green future needs nuclear power.
 He is a frequent speaker around the world on climate change, biotechnology and nuclear power, and was climate change advisor to the President of the Maldives between 2009 and 2011.
-In October 2013 he was appointed a Visiting Fellow at Cornell University’s Office of International Programs at the College of Agriculture and Life Sciences, and now works with the Cornell Alliance for Science, funded entirely by the Bill & Melinda Gates Foundation.
-He is also a member of the advisory board of the science advocacy group Sense About Science, and campaigns on behalf of various pro-science causes.
+In October 2013 he was appointed a Visiting Fellow at Cornell University’s Office of International Programs at the College of Agriculture and Life Sciences, and now works with the Cornell Alliance for Science, which is supported by the Bill & Melinda Gates Foundation.

 Mark Lynas is the author of The God Species: How the Planet Can Survive the Age of Humans, published by Fourth Estate in July 2011.
 The UK paperback was published in February 2012 by HarperPerennial, while the US edition – The God Species – Saving the Planet in the Age of Humans – is published by National Geographic.
 Swedish, Dutch and other language versions are also available.
 He has previously written two major books on climate change – High Tide: News from a warming world (2004) and Six Degrees: Our future on a hotter planet (2007).